Entrepreneur Work Visa

-Once the visa application is approved, it will be granted an entrepreneur work visa.
-You must start or purchase the business and make the capital investment within the first year, in order to get a two-year extension.
+Once the visa application is approved, an entrepreneur work visa will be granted.
+You must start or purchase the business and make the capital investment within the first year in order to get a two-year extension.

 If required, we will incorporate your New Zealand company and introduce you to New Zealand banks in order to open a bank account and be able to start doing business as soon as possible.

 For further information on New Zealand’s Entrepreneur Work visa and detailed procedures, contact us for a free private consultation.